polakowo/datadocs/docs/cloud/aws-compute.md

     - The instance store is ideal for temporary storage.
     - Cannot be stopped: If the underlying host fails, the data will be lost.
     - But can be rebooted without data loss.

-#### Images

-- Amazon Machine Images (AMI) are configurations of EC2 instances:
-- AMI's can be created from both volumes and snapshots.
-- Created upon various characteristics:
-    - Region
-    - Operating system
-    - Architecture (32-bit or 64-bit)
-    - Launch permissions
-    - Storage for the root device (root device volume)

-#### EFS

-- Amazon Elastic File System (EFS) is a file storage service for EC2 instances.
-- Easy to use, and provides a simple interface for creating and configuring file systems.
-- Storage capacity is elastic, that is, it is growing and shrinking automatically.
-    - Can scale up to petabytes.
-- Supports the NFSv4 protocol.
-    - Can support thousands of concurrent NFS connections.
-- Only pay for what you use (no pre-provisioning required)
-- Data is stored across multiple AZ's within a region.
-- Read after write consistency.

 ### Placement groups